 NOTE: The road winding around the above-mentioned photogenic villages is good for one car only.
 I nearly had an accident with a crazy public bus that jumped out of the turn.
 The driver seemed to be annoyed that it had to slow down, while I was trying to squeeze through.
 Therefore, take it slowly, because the public bus is always in a rush.

 Once in Kamenari, I continued driving back in the direction of Dobrota.
 Along this route, there is a trendy restaurant Verige 65 with stunning views of Boka Bay.
-I only stopped for a short glimpse and decided to skip on the popular eatery- just too modern, a bit too flashy for a natural place like this, not exactly the vibe I would go for.
-Along the bay, you can find more down to earth homey waterfront restaurants.
+I only stopped for a short glimpse and decided to skip on the popular eatery- just too modern, a bit too flashy for a natural place like this, and not exactly the vibe I would go for.
+Along the bay, you can find more down-to-earth homey waterfront restaurants.

 Therefore, I continued driving and enjoying the passing views of the towering mountain peaks of Kotor Bay.
 On this route, you will pass a number of other small fishing villages, where you can stop and explore at your own pace.
 The more known one, aside from Perast, is probably Risan which is mostly famous for its Roman Floor Mosaics.